alcadeana/VAD/README.md

 # VAD
-This is school project with the purpose to understand domain of speech processing.
+This is school project with the purpose of understanding the domain of speech processing.